You’ve done it! You’ve created a living batter filled with wild yeast. Now let’s see how to feed & maintain your sourdough starter.

 FAQs about feeding & maintaining Sourdough Starter:

-- Can I use a neglected starter as soon as it’s been fed?
 If you go more than about 2 weeks between feedings, you might want to give the starter 2-3 feedings before using.
+A starter that hasn’t been fed for weeks will be quite sluggish and your dough won’t be as lively.

-- What is that gray liquid on top of my starter, has it died?
 It’s called “hooch” and don’t worry, your starter is still alive.
 Just stir that water back into the starter before feeding.
+Again, you might need 2 feedings to completely revive the starter since it’s been quite dormant.

 If you appreciate this detailed information, I’d really appreciate a 5-star review.

 - Weigh 4 oz of your unfed starter into a clean container.
-Discard the extra starter (see note)
+Discard the extra starter (see note)4 oz unfed sourdough starter

 - Add the flour and water and mix until combined.
-Set aside at room temperature.
+Set aside at room temperature.4 oz all purpose flour, 4 oz water

 - The starter is ready to use when it has doubled in volume and a small spoonful floats when dropped into a bowl of water.
 This generally takes 4-5 hours but the time can vary based on dough temperature and room temperature.